wangshaonan/wangshaonan.github.io/_pages/about.md

 # Awards and Achievements
+- 2021 China Association for Science and Technology Young Talent Support Project
 - 2020 Scholarship by the China Scholarship Council
 - 2019 Chinese Academy of Sciences Excellent Doctoral Thesis Award
 - 2019 Member of Youth Innovation Promotion Association,CAS